The weather was great with green water to the beach. Time for another Padre Island National Seashore adventure!

 As soon as you get home, you can’t wait to go back again.
 We didn’t catch a lot of fish, but surf fishing is always good.
 Sometimes the catching is not so good, but the fishing always is 😉

 Everytime you fish the beach, you gather a little more experience to file away and use next time.
 Its contagious, once in your blood, you’ll be hooked.
-Surf Fishing Padre Island is hard work 🙂Until next time.
+Surf Fishing Padre Island is hard work :)Until next time.
 Good luck, Safe travels and tight lines.
+If you have any comments, questions, ideas or suggestions please leave them in the comment section below and I will get back to you asap.
+You can follow us on Facebook: Rex The Beach Angler, Instagram: thebeachangler7, Twitter: @AnglerBeach, and YouTube: Man Art Creations.